hdetering/discomark/README.md

 If you use DiscoMark in you research, please cite

-Detering H, Rutschmann S, Simon S, Fredslund J, Monaghan MT.
-2016.
-DiscoMark: Nuclear marker discovery from orthologous sequences using low coverage genome data. bioRxiv doi: 10.1101/047282
+Detering H, Rutschmann S, Simon S, Fredslund J, Monaghan MT (2016) DiscoMark: Nuclear marker discovery from orthologous sequences using low coverage genome data. *BioRxiv* **047282** doi: 10.1101/047282

 ## Requirements